April 6, 2023 | Cyber security education

 Cyber alert fatigue was discussed as a potential cause of the 2013 Target security breach that resulted in the theft of credit card and private data for an estimated 70 million customers.

-With all this in mind, how do you reduce false positive monitoring and alerting for your business?
-How do you quickly identify the critical issues that require your attention?
+With all this in mind, how can you reduce alert fatigue by reducing false positives?
+What's more, how can you quickly identify the critical issues that require your attention?
 Let’s dig in.

 1. Optimize your security tech stack